github/CodeSearchNet/README.md

 Additional notes:
 * Options for `--model` are currently listed in `src/model_restore_helper.get_model_class_from_name`.

-* Hyperparameters are specific to the respective model/encoder classes; a simple trick to discover them is to kick off a run without specifying hyperparameter choices, as that will print a list of all used hyperparameters with their default values (in JSON format).
+* Hyperparameters are specific to the respective model/encoder classes.
+A simple trick to discover them is to kick off a run without specifying hyperparameter choices, as that will print a list of all used hyperparameters with their default values (in JSON format).

-* By default, models are saved in the `/resources/saved_models` folder of this repository, but this can be overridden as shown above.

 # References

 ## Benchmark

   We are using a community benchmark for this project to encourage collaboration and improve reproducibility.
 It is hosted by [Weights & Biases](https://www.wandb.com/) (W&B), which is free for open source projects.
-Our entries in the benchmark link to detailed logs of our training and evaluation metrics, as well as model artifacts, and we encourage other participants to provide as much transparency as possible.
+Our entries in the benchmark link to detailed logs of our training and evaluation metrics, as well as model artifacts, and we encourage other participants to provide as much detail as possible.

-  We invite the community to submit their runs to this benchmark to facilitate transperency by following [these instructions](src/docs/BENCHMARK.md).
+  We invite the community to submit their runs to this benchmark to facilitate transparency by following [these instructions](BENCHMARK.md).

 ## How to Contribute